Skip to Content

 1. Sagrada Familia

-As the city’s most popular tourist attraction and perhaps Gaudi’s most famous work, there is no way that the Sagrada Familia could be left off a list of the most Instagrammable places in Barcelona.
+As the city’s most popular tourist attraction and perhaps Gaudi’s most famous work, there is no way that the Sagrada Familia could be left off a list of the best places to take pictures in Barcelona

-One look at the church and it’s easy to see why the Sagrada Familia attracts over 3 million visitors a year and is one of the best Barcelona photo spots.
+One look at the church and it’s easy to see why the Sagrada Familia attracts over 3 million visitors a year and is a must on any Barcelona itinerary.
 It is truly one of the most spectacular sights that I’ve seen in my life.
 What struck me about the Sagrada Familia is that it’s so unique compared to any other church with its whimsical details, almost reminiscent of a scene out of a Dr. Seuss book.

 Before you step into the church, definitely walk around the perimeter to take in all the details carved into the church’s facade and towers.
 One side portrays the nativity scene, and on the other is a (somewhat graphic) depiction of Jesus’s crucifixion.
 You can choose to go up one of the towers to really get an up close and personal look at them, but I opted not to because what I REALLY came to see was the inside of the church.